umijs/umi/docs/docs/docs/api/config.en-US.md

 Use rust bundler [utoopack](http://github.com/utooland/utoo) to improve the performance of build.

-This capability can be enabled through configuration; utoopack currently supports most of the framework's features.
+This capability can be enabled through configuration, utoopack currently supports most of the framework's features.

 ## verifyCommit